Helping Your Child Cope With Worry

 “The kids in the playground are scary and something might happen in the playground, or people might laugh at me in the classroom if I get something wrong, and people won’t want to be friends with me and I’ll be alone and…” (And so on.)

-The most important thing you can teach your child about worries is that they are not facts.
+The most important thing we can teach anxious kids about worries is that they are not facts.

 Teach your child to spend time observing their thoughts – or writing them down – like an interested bystander watching clouds passing.